ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/rolling-restart-scenario.md

 ### Restarting only specific nodes

-It is possible to restart only specific nodes by supplying FQDNs with a `--hosts` option:
+It is possible to restart nodes only on specific hosts by supplying FQDNs with the `--hosts` option:

 ```
 ydbops restart --hosts=node1.some.zone,node2.some.zone